makeabilitylab/physcomp/arduino/led-blink3.md

 {:toc}
 ---

 In this lesson, we will learn how to blink multiple LEDs at different rates and build our first [C/C++ class](http://www.cplusplus.com/doc/tutorial/classes/), which will greatly simplify our code and, bonus, reduce its size by eliminating code redundancy!

 As with our previous lesson on [crossfading RGB LEDs](rgb-led-fade.md), this lesson involves **simple circuits** but comparatively **complex code**.
-Often, when using microcontrollers, our code is the magic sauce—the circuits are often straightforward.
+Often, when using microcontrollers, our code is the magic sauce—the circuits are often straightforward but the code is complicated.

 ## Background